|

 325 industry, why, the power and corrigible authority of

 326 this lies in our wills.
-If the balance of our lives had not
+If the beam of our lives had not

 327 one scale of reason to poise another of sensuality, the